KPRoche/quantum-raspberry-tie/README.md

 There are two versions of the code, each with two variations.
 Both require that the **sense-hat** and **QISKIT/qiskit-api-py** libraries be installed in order to function, and use the **threading**, **time**, and **datetime** modules.

-## QuantumBowtie.py
+## QuantumBowtie5.py
 In the source code, search for the string *REPLACE_THIS_STRING_WITH_YOUR_QUANTUM_EXPERIENCE_PERSONAL_ACCESS_TOKEN* and replace it with your token.

+This version loads the OPENQASM code for the experiment from a separarate text file, expt.qasm which makes it easier to modify your experiment code.

-This version connects to the IBM Q.E.
-API using your token, initializes the LED display, and then sends the OPENQASM code to the processor.
+This program connects to the IBM Quantum Experience API using your token, initializes the LED display, and then sends the OPENQASM code to the processor.
 While it waits for the response, it cycles the light display through a rainbow shift to indicate that the system is "thinking".
 Once the result is returned by the processor, the measured values of the qubits are displayed as either red (measured 0) or blue (measured 1).

 The system will pause for 10 seconds, then run the code again to display a new result.
 You may trigger a new run sooner by pressing the SenseHat joystick in any direction.

 In each cycle, the status of the backend is checked and printed to the console, as are experiment ID, then the probability value and measured bit pattern of the most-frequent result wich is used for the display
-**QuantumBowtieFile.py** -- This version loads the OPENQASM code for the experiment from a separarate text file, which makes it easier to modify your experiment code.

-## QuantumBowtiePing.py
 In the source code, search for the string *REPLACE_THIS_STRING_WITH_YOUR_QUANTUM_EXPERIENCE_PERSONAL_ACCESS_TOKEN* and replace it with your token.

-This version is a little "smarter" and tries to test its connection to the website before making requests.
+This version  tries to test its connection to the website before making requests.
 It's designed to cope more gracefully with what happens if you are running on batteries and your Raspberry Pi switches wireless access points as you move around, or are in a somewhat glitchy wifi environment.

 It pings the IBM Quantum Experience site before initializing the API to make sure the site is responding.
 If the site does not respond at first, the program will exit.

 If it successfully connects, in each cycle it pings again before it confirms the backend status and (presuming the backend is not busy) sending the OPENQASM code.
 If there no good response to the ping, or the backend responds as busy, it waits 10 seconds and tries again, begining again with that initial ping to the website.
-Other than that, it is doing exactly the same thing as the simpler version.

-**QuantumBowtiePingFile.py** -- This version loads the OPENQASM code for the experiment from a separarate text file, which makes it easier to modify your experiment
+**QuantumRaspberry16.py** -- This version runs exactly the same way, but is set up to display a 16-qubit result on the SENSEHAT.
+It uses  the file expt16.qasm to load its OPENQASM source code.

 Both versions run the display by spawning a second thread.
-As long as the variable *thinQing* is True, the rainbow cycle is run.
+As long as the variable *thinking* is True, the rainbow cycle is run.
 If it is False, the value of the string variable *maxpattern* is translated into the red and blue qubit display.

 ## The OPENQASM code being run
-The program being run on the processor is very simple.
+The program being run on the 5-qubit processor is very simple.
 5 qubits are initialized to the ground state, a Hadamard gate is applied to each one to place it into a state of full superposition, then each is measured.
 The net effect is a 5-bit random number generator.
 Only 10 shots are run, so one pattern should always randomly end up higher in the results.
 The code is found in the variable *qasm* in both versions.
 It looks like this:

      OPENQASM 2.0;
      include "qelib1.inc";